jrgoodpasture/PHP_MySQL/README.md

 4. Delete the existing "www" folder and paste your copied "www" folder.

 5. Go to your internet browser and type in "localhost"

+##Users and Privileges

+1. Open mySQL workbench

+2. Open Users and Priveileges

+3. Click add account

+4. Change login name to user

+5. Change limit to Hosts Matching to "localhost"

+6. Change password to "pass"

+7. Click apply

+8. Click on user on the left

+9. CLick the schema privileges tab

+10. Click Add Entry...

+11. Click ok

+11. Select All

+12. Apply